JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/071_Binary_Tree_General_101._Symmetric_Tree.md

 1. The left child of the left subtree with the right child of the right subtree.
 2. The right child of the left subtree with the left child of the right subtree.

-We can solve this problem using both **recursive** and **iterative** approaches.
+We can solve this problem using both **recursive** depth-first search (DFS) and **iterative** breadth-first search approaches.

 ### Recursive Approach

-The recursive approach involves a helper function that checks if two trees are mirrors of each other.
+The recursive depth-first search approach involves a helper method that checks if two trees are mirrors of each other.

-Here is the recursive solution with detailed annotations:

 ```java
 /**